Buick Repair in Dayton and Eldersburg, MD

 - Our diverse team is sure to have an expert in the make and model of your vehicle

 At Town and Country Auto Repair, your car will go through an inspection and safety check, and all needed repairs will be thoroughly explained for your approval.
 We will never recommend repairs that aren’t absolutely necessary.
 So why not give us a try?
-If you are in Eldersburg and Dayton, MD, 21784 or surrounding areas, schedule an appointment at Town and Country Auto Repair today!
-You can schedule an appointment with us online or give us a call at 410-552-6608.
+If you are in Dayton and Eldersburg, MD or surrounding areas, schedule an appointment at Town and Country Auto Repair today!
+You can schedule an appointment with us online or give us a call at 410-531-2493 (Dayton) or 410-552-6608 (Eldersburg).